SETI/rms-opus/opus/application/apps/help/api_guide.md

 | `<size>_height` | Height of the image in pixels |
 | `<size>_url` | Relative path to the image |

-When one size is requested, each entry is an object containing:
+When one size is requested, `data` an object containing a single entry with these fields:

 | Field Name | Description |
 |---|---|